pcsandford/common-style/README.md

 ## Development
 All less files go under `/src`.
 To include them in the final CSS file add them as `imports` in the `app.less` file.

-The build process will pull in all the custom LESS files and the bootstrap LESS files and generate a single `app.css` file.
-The hierarchy and overwrites are controlled within the `app.css` file.
+The build process will pull in all the custom LESS files and the bootstrap LESS files and generate a single `rise.min.css` file.
+The hierarchy and overwrites are controlled within the `rise.min.css` file.
 The naming/directory structure has no impact on this.

 Run `$ gulp` to see a list of available tasks and `$ gulp dev` to watch for and compile LESS.

 ## Build
 To build run `$gulp build`.
 This will generate a `dist` folder with `css` and `font` folders.